 What are the needs and opportunities where you live?
 Is there a creek that needs to be cleaned?
 Vacant land that can be turned into a community garden?
 An entire watershed that can be adopted?
 As you work to restore people and places in your community, we are here to provide you with resources, support, and advice through our affiliate program.

-A Rocha can help you begin new or continue existing conservation efforts in your community and sustain your chapter over the long haul.
+A Rocha can help you begin new or continue existing conservation efforts in your community and sustain your project over the long haul.

-- Network with other chapters and projects: By becoming a chapter, you’ll be able to connect and collaborate with our growing network of projects and people in the US.
+- Network with other partners and projects: By becoming a affiliate, you’ll be able to connect and collaborate with our growing network of projects and people in the US.
 Our hope is to provide a home for your work and support from friends with similar values and goals.

 - Access to resources: We’re building an online hub for educational resources, programs, and recommendations through the A Rocha Community website.
 This is a opportunity for asking questions and sharing creation care ideas about a wide range of topics.
 There are backyard how-to guides, weed and birding walk templates, and pollinator garden schemes, as well as theological content, songs, and worship aids.

-As we continue building our chapter program, we’re interested in what would be most valuable to you.
+As we continue building our affiliate program, we’re interested in what would be most valuable to you.
 If you have ideas, comments, or recommendations, don’t hesitate to reach out at email@example.com.

 Yes.
-There are three ways to affiliate with A Rocha: as a Project, a Chapter, or a Group.
+There are several ways to affiliate with A Rocha based on your needs:

-1) Projects are larger regional engagements that will require a detailed application process, evidence of funding, employee(s) to staff the project, and A Rocha board-level engagement.
-The Project application process typically take several months to complete.
-Here’s an example of an A Rocha Project: www.nashville-arocha.us
+1) A Rocha Projects are larger regional engagements that will require a detailed application process, evidence of funding, employee(s) to staff the project, and A Rocha board-level engagement.
+The Project application process typically takes many months to complete.
+Visit Nashville A Rocha for an example of an A Rocha Project.

-*Community chapters will not have a tax exemption under this agreement.
+*Note: Community partners will not have a tax exemption under this agreement.
 If you desire to incorporate and function as a non-profit, we will provide this option in the future under a group exemption.
 Please contact us at email@example.com for further details.